 - Learning from different perspectives and experiences

-- Examining our biases and endeavor to overcome them
+- Examining our biases and endeavoring to overcome them

 Anti-Racism and Social Justice

 BCP believes that a quality education includes acknowledging our past failings and confronting ongoing struggles.
-Only when we join together in acknowledging and confronting racism in our society and in ourselves, can we move forward towards greater reconciliation and healing.
+Only when we join together in acknowledging and confronting racism in our society and ourselves can we move forward towards greater reconciliation and healing.

-All BCP schools have developed a school-based DEI committee in which they are assessing and making recommendations to ensure equity in school policies and the curriculum, including a focus on anti-racism and social justice.
+All BCP schools have a school-based DEI committee that is responsible for assessing and making recommendations to ensure equity in school policies and curriculum, including a focus on anti-racism and social justice.

 Below are some examples of how BCP along with Baltimore City Public Schools are working to embody our commitment around diversity, equity, inclusion, and cultural competence.